-COMMUNICATION 3668: Intercultural Communication Journalism Building Room 270 Tuesdays and Thursdays: 2:20 p.m. - 3:40 p.m.
-Spring 2016
+COMMUNICATION 3668: Intercultural Communication Knowlton Hall 250 Tuesdays and Thursdays: 2:20 p.m. - 3:40 p.m.
+Spring 2019

 Instructor: Lanier Frush Holt, Ph.D.
-Office hours: 11 a.m Noon Tuesdays and Thursdays, and by appointment; 3080 Derby Hall Best way to reach me: e-mail: holt.341@osu.edu Phone: (614) 292-7438 Teaching Assistant: Shan Xu, M.A.
-Office hours: 3:40 p.m 5:40 p.m.
-Tuesdays, and by appointment; 211 Journalism Building e-mail: xu.1724@osu.edu
+Office hours: 11 a.m. - 12:15 p.m.
+Tuesdays and Thursdays, and by appointment; 3080 Derby Hall Best way to reach me: e-mail: holt.341@osu.edu Phone: (614) 292-7438 Teaching Assistant: Jennie McAndrew Office hours: 12:00 p.m. - 1:00 p.m. on Mondays, 11:15 a.m. to 12:15 p.m. on Fridays, and by appointment; 3086 Derby Hall e-mail: mcandrew.28@osu.edu

 Course Description: This course examines the theories and concepts related to the intersections of culture, race, gender, and ethnicity.
 It is a multidisciplinary course with information being culled from journalism, communication, scholarly articles, and, on occasion, popular literature.
 This is an upper-division course geared mainly toward juniors, seniors, and those students who are looking toward graduate school.
 Hence, this course requires a fair amount of reading and thought.
 A scholarly reading is required nearly every week, some of which include quantitative data.
-However, be advised: students are NOT required to know high level (or any level) of statistics for this course.
+However, be advised, students are NOT required to know high level (or any level) of statistics for this course.
 All that is required for the readings that include statistical analyses is that you know the general gist of the paper, its conclusions, and are able to make reasonable inferences regarding the author's main idea and the implications of the article's findings.

 Be advised in advance: there will be times in which the subject matter of this course will be uncomfortable, the ways in which material is presented will be unpleasant, and the topics discussed will be unpleasant.
-In order to learn from this course you must keep an open mind and participate.
+In order to learn from this course, you must keep an open mind and participate.
 If you are not willing to hear the negative things your racial and/or ethnic group has done - regardless of your group - and/or are not willing to accept a paradigm that is different than you have coming into this class, this is not the course for you.
-Please drop it immediately.
-This course is beyond just "White is bad," and "non-White is good"; in fact, at rare times, the converse will be true, but if that is all you are expecting, either be prepared to change your viewpoint, or you should probably leave as this is not the class for you.

 Required Text: There is no standard textbook for the course.
 All of the readings will come from scholarly communication articles (all of which have been provided for you via Carmen) and articles from contemporary news articles relating to the topic being discussed that day.
 If you have difficulty receiving or understanding the materials, please contact the instructor or the teaching assistant immediately.
 That is why you pay your money to attend OSU and why we are here.